-Much of what slows down your web browsing experience is tracking and adverts.
+Much of what slows down and clutters up your web browsing experience is adverts and trackers.
 So there’s plenty of motivation to use a web browser that blocks ads automatically, or to install a browser extension that does the same job.

 Websites often look a lot cleaner when stripped of their ads, making it easier to read without those annoying pop-ups.
 Pages can also load noticeably faster and, as a bonus on mobile devices, your data plan can go further as the ads themselves aren’t downloaded.